vikramdattu/amazon-kinesis-video-streams-webrtc-sdk-c-for-freertos/README.md

 ### Video source

- - If you are using ESP32-S3-EYE board, please skip this section.
-ESP32-S3-EYE uses live stream from the camera out of the box.
+ - If you are using ESP32-S3-EYE OR ESP32P4_Function_EV_Board, please skip this section.
+ESP32-S3-EYE and ESP32P4_Function_EV_Board use live stream from the camera out of the box.

 This project uses pre-recorded h.264 frame files for video streaming.
 Please put the files on a SD card.
 The files should look like: